sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-Add for more information on this plugin, visit: https://github.com/sensu-plugins/sensu-plugins-network-checks
+_PRO TIP: Use both checks for complete monitoring of your Uchiwa dashboard: catch when both processes are not running and when a firewall port is not open_

-## Monitoring RabbitMQ
+## Monitoring RabbitMQ{#monitoring-rabbitmq}

-Use RabbitMQ alive check for remote monitoring from other Sensu stack

-Example:
+To monitor that your RabbitMQ instance is responding, you will need another independent Sensu stack that can reach in to properly monitor the service.

 TODO: needs testing
 Call out redaction/token substituion to hide password?
 {{< highlight json >}}